teresa-wolfiivp/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Strive for clarity and simplicity in your code, so that others (and your future self) can understand and maintain it easily.
 Documentation, comments, and adhering to established conventions are as important as the functionality itself."

 In brief: Write code as if the person who will maintain it is a homicidal maniac who knows where you live.

+# 2024-01-06
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This applies to coding as much as it does to art and design.
+Strive for clear, concise, and maintainable code.
+It's not just about writing fewer lines; it's about crafting elegant solutions that are easy to understand and debug.
+Remember, tomorrow's you or another developer might need to read and modify your code, so always aim for simplicity without compromising functionality."

+In practice, this means choosing straightforward algorithms, using descriptive variable names, breaking down complex tasks into modular functions, and adhering to consistent coding standards.
+It also involves avoiding premature optimization and over-engineering, as they often introduce unnecessary complexity.
+The best programs are those that solve problems effectively while being simple enough to be easily comprehended and evolved by their human collaborators.